“Alis is one of the greatest female Asperger’s Syndrome advocates there is. Anyone who reads her work will testify to this.”

 I was diagnosed with Asperger’s Syndrome when I was 22.
 After struggling to find relateable, uplifting material for – and about – adult women with ASD, I decided to create my own.
 My social enterprise, the curly hair project, was formed in 2013 and is now an award winning organisation known worldwide.
-I am a successful and popular author and my books have been endorsed by leading clinical psychologist, Professor Tony Attwood.
+I am a successful, acclaimed author and my books have been endorsed by leading clinical psychologist, Professor Tony Attwood.

 I have combined all of my interests and strengths to create an all-round, holistic organisation accessible to everyone through all the different media: blog articles, posters, social media, books, podcasts, videos, mobile applications, workshops, seminars, training, 1:1 support, etc. I absolutely love the concept of social enterprises – being able to make a living doing what I love to do and, at the same time, changing the lives of others.
 I think it is the perfect solution for everyone and, if there were more social enterprises, the world would be a better place.